rethinkdb/rethinkdb-rs/3-cluster-administration/sharding-and-replication.md

 set replicas <table> <num_replicas> [<datacenter>]
 ```

-# Pinning masters to datacenters #
+# Pinning primary replicas to datacenters #

-Because RethinkDB is immediately consistent, each shard has to be assigned to a
+Because RethinkDB is immediately consistent, each shard has to be assigned to
-master (also called a primary server).
-The web interface provides an easy way
+a primary replica.
+The web interface provides an easy way to pin primaries to
-to pin primaries to a datacenter, but does not let the user pin a primary per
+a datacenter, but does not let the user pin a primary per shard or per server
-shard or per server basis.
-If you need this level of control, you will have to
+basis.
+If you need this level of control, you will have to use the
-use the command-line interface instead.
+command-line interface instead.

-## Choosing a primary using the web interface  ##
+## Choosing a primary replica using the web interface  ##

-By default, the primary for a shard can be put anywhere in the cluster.
-That is
+By default, the primary replica for a shard can be put anywhere in the
-to say, there is no constraint that requires the primary to be in a particular
+cluster.
+That is to say, there is no constraint that requires the primary to
-datacenter.
-In order to set a certain datacenter to contain all the primaries
+be in a particular datacenter.
+In order to set a certain datacenter to
-of your table, you will have to:
+contain all the primaries of your table, you will have to:

 - Go to the table view (_Tables_ > _table name_).
 - Click on the _Show multi-datacenter options_.